Author

 Disclaimer: This guide is based on Washington State's 2026 guidelines.
 It provides educational estimates, not legal advice.
 Consult a licensed WA family law attorney for your specific situation.

-If you've recently been served with child support paperwork, or you're the one filing, you're probably staring at a bunch of legal jargon wondering how anyone is supposed to make sense of this.
+If you've recently been served with child support paperwork, or you're the one filing, you can complete your child support worksheet online to quickly make sense of the figures.
 You're not alone.
 Every January, Washington State updates its child support schedule, and 2026 brought some meaningful changes that affect tens of thousands of families across the state.

 | Factor | Value (2026) |